larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 **Racial Abilities**:

-*Improvised Equipment*: Exceptionally enterprising in a pinch, Goblins are innovative and quick-thinking individuals that are undaunted by a “broken” piece of equipment.
+*Improvised Equipment*: Exceptionally enterprising in a pinch, Goblins are innovative and quick-thinking individuals that are undaunted by a "broken" piece of equipment.
 Once per rest, a Goblin may use a weapon, shield, or piece of armor that is broken until their next rest.
 After this use, the item crumbles and may not be repaired or salvaged.

-*Run Away*: Being so incredibly clever sometimes has its pitfalls, and the sudden need to “get out of dodge” is a unique skill all Goblins seem to develop.
-Once per day, a Goblin may elect to flee an encounter by yelling, “RUN AWAY!”
+*Run Away*: Being so incredibly clever sometimes has its pitfalls, and the sudden need to "get out of dodge" is a unique skill all Goblins seem to develop.
+Once per day, a Goblin may elect to flee an encounter by yelling, "RUN AWAY!"
 For 10 seconds, this Goblin may Dodge an unlimited number of times, but must be physically fleeing.

 **Makeup Suggestions and Guidelines**: Achieving pointed ears that slope back or downward can be done by wearing Elf ears backwards.